 BILL AUTHOR YEAR POSITION BILL SUMMARY GOAL NOTES AB 2458 Obernolte 2016 Support Repeals the 1% cap on amounts trial courts are authorized to carry over from one fiscal year to another.
 Restores language to match pre-cap language.
 VII AB 2629 Roger Hernández 2016 Oppose, unless amended to remove subsection (c) relating to folio rates and funded.
 Raises the fee for original transcripts and additional copies provided by official court reporters and court reporters pro tempore, except those fees established by local courts that were in effect on January 1, 2012, will continue to be in effect.
 II, VII Unfunded additional burden on branch during period of chronic underfunding.
+AB 619 Garcia 2013 Sponsor Revises the formula for assessing interest and penalties for delinquent payments to the State Court Facilities Construction Fund.
+Makes this provision consistent with statute governing interest and penalties for late payments to the Trial Court Trust Fund.
+Authorizes the Controller to permit a county, city and county, or court to pay the interest or penalty amounts under a payment schedule if the interest or penalty amount causes a hardship to that entity. Ш This bill contains one of the 6 efficiency proposals approved for Judicial Council-sponsorship in April 2013.
+See SB 539.

-JUDICIAL CO UNCIL OF CALIFORNIA-GUIDING PRINCIPLES Goal I - Access, Fairness, and Diversity Goal IV - Quality of Justice and Service to the Public Goal VII - Adequate, Stable and Predictable Goal II - Independence and Accountability Goal V - Education for Branchwide Professional Excellence Funding for a Fully Functioning Goal III - Modernization of Management and Administration Goal VI - Branchwide Infrastructure for Service Excellence Branch
+JUE DICIAL COUNCIL OF CALIFORNIA-GUIDING PRINCIPLES Goal I - Access, Fairness, and Diversity Goal IV - Quality of Justice and Service to the Public Goal VII - Adequate, Stable, and Predictable Funding for a Fully Goal II - Independence and Accountability Goal V - Education for Branchwide Professional Excellence Functioning Branch Goal III - Modernization of Management and Administration Goal VI - Branchwide Infrastructure for Service Excellence